Support resources for DBS ID verification

 Support calls

-On 12 September, we held a support call for ID verifiers.
+In September and October we held support calls for ID verifiers, GO coordinators and commissioners in England and Wales.
 This was an opportunity to have your questions answered, learn more about support on offer, and see a demonstration of the digital ID verification process for volunteers.

 Questions you may have